swan-maillard/takima-obsidian/MASTER 3/12 - Kubernetes.md

 - **Load balancing**: Distributes traffic across matching Pods.

 - **Service types**:
     - `ClusterIP` (default): Accessible only within the cluster.
     - `NodePort`: Exposes the service on a static port across all nodes.
     - `LoadBalancer`: Integrates with cloud provider to provision an external load balancer.

-    - `ExternalName`: Maps a service to an external DNS name.

 #### Example YAML (ClusterIP)